Wednesday, December 24, 2014

 December 1964

-While I am a believer in my own way, I've never been a big fan of organized religion.
-Even as a four-year-old dragged to Sunday school at Mama’s Methodist church, I wasn't all that comfortable with the "organized" part of "organized religion".
+While I have often at least wanted to believe, I've never been a big fan of organized religion.
+Even as a four-year-old dragged to Sunday school at Mama’s Methodist church, I found the whole schmear a little strange and off-putting.

 The BLOOD MOON of January 2000...